 Stay Aligned with Market trends

-Your CSP business needs to be fully connected to the Microsoft cloud ecosystem and get first-hand knowledge on updates, new configurations, pricing, and changes in terms.
+Your MSP business needs to be fully connected to the Microsoft cloud ecosystem and get first-hand knowledge on updates, new configurations, pricing, and changes in terms.

 This will allow your business to stay ahead in the competition and let customers access new features and capabilities that are made available by both Microsoft as well as other vendors in their ecosystem and stay compliant with Microsoft’s policies.